JMPerez/jmperez.github.com/_posts/2013-09-26-console-log-favicon.md

 layout: post
 title: 'Printing a message in the browser console with a favicon'
 date: 2013-09-26 11:40:14+00:00
+description: How to use custom styles in console.log to render a favicon with some text in the developer tools console.
 tags:
   - console
   - favicon